RenderKit/embree/README.md

 paradigm.
 In general for coherent workloads, the stream mode with coherent flag set gives the best performance.

-Embree also supports dynamic scenes by implementing high-performance two-level spatial index structure construction algorithms.
+Intel® Embree also supports dynamic scenes by implementing high-performance two-level spatial index structure construction algorithms.

-In addition to the ray tracing kernels, Embree provides some [tutorials](Embree Tutorials) to demonstrate how to use the [Embree API].
+In addition to the ray tracing kernels, Intel® Embree provides some [Embree Tutorials] to demonstrate how to use the [Embree API].

 Supported Platforms